 CoMoUK has created an introductory guidance document to provide an overview of mobility hubs and to share best practice from partners.
-The 27 page document provides an outline of the potential component for mobility hubs in different contexts, case studies from across Europe and tips on implementation.
+The 27 page Mobility Hub Guidance document provides an outline of the potential component for mobility hubs in different contexts, case studies from across Europe and tips on implementation.

 Mobility Hub Webinars

-We have run a number of webinars on Mobilities Hubs.
+We have run a number of webinars on mobility hubs.
 You should find recordings and slides for these on our events page.

 Further resources from CoMoUK